derriqk/derriqk.github.io/projects/Maya3D.md

 <p>
   First photo is an upclose photo of the rocket I 3D modelled.
   <br>
-  Second photo is using Blitz to add a smoke trail.
+  Second photo is using Bifrost to add a smoke trail.
 </p>

 <img width="700px" class="rounded pe-4" src="../img/rocketMaya.png">